MechaNeurons/fuzzy-logic-rs/docs/docs/doc1.md

 Each of these variants have a dedicated struct that you can make using `::new()` .

-### Membership functions

-!!! note
-    This will be updated in the future. please look at examples for a quick info.

 ## membership_ranges.rs

 Membership ranges are used to define an output.